 Recognition of Prior Learning (RPL) is the process used by the UCO to evaluate and recognise a learner's prior learning and enable them to join a course at an appropriate stage commensurate to their prior academic achievements.
 RPL is available for this course in line with the UCO's Recognition of Prior Learning Policy and RPL Handbook for this Course.
-In line with the UCO's Recognition of Prior Learning Policy, only whole units of a course are eligible for RPL.
+In line with the UCO's Recognition of Prior Learning Policy and RPL Handbook for RPL.
 Units available for RPL and further details on the RPL process can be found here: RPL Handbook.